 Role of genetic heterogeneity and epistasis in bladder cancer susceptibility and outcome: a learning classifier system approach

 Urbanowicz RJ, Andrew AS, Karagas MR, Moore JH.
 Role of genetic heterogeneity and epistasis in bladder cancer susceptibility and outcome: a learning classifier system approach.
-J Am Med Inform Assoc., in press (2013).
-[PubMed]
+J Am Med Inform Assoc 20, 603-612 (2013).
+[PubMed] [PDF]

 BACKGROUND AND OBJECTIVE: Detecting complex patterns of association between genetic or environmental risk factors and disease risk has become an important target for epidemiological research.
 In particular, strategies that provide multifactor interactions or heterogeneous patterns of association can offer new insights into association studies for which traditional analytic tools have had limited success.